senemyalin/Data-Mining/README.md

 We made text lowercase, removed punctuation and removed words containing numbers.
 Also we got rid of some additional punctuation, non-sensical text that was missed the first time around and stop words on ”reviewText” column.

+2.1.3 Organizing the data

+We organized the cleaned data into a way that is easy to input into other algorithms.

+1-We assigned numbers to brands so that the machine could understand, and we gave the same numbers to those with the same brand.

+2.2 Brand Count

+2.2.1 Exploratory Data Analysis

+1-We grouped brands according to the number of products they sell.
+2-We saw that how many products were purchased from which brand and how many brands are there.
+3-Because our data makes sense, we removed the most and least purchased brands from this data.
+4-We plotted our 2 results.